 If you plan your outdoor shower in an area that already has plumbing lines nearby you can save time and effort on the plumbing of your outdoor shower.
 Additionally, the plumbing for these showers will be less exposed and less expensive.

-In our project we added a wall mounted shower to the rear or an existing pool house that was already plumbed for water, including hot water.
+In our project, we added a wall-mounted shower to the rear of an existing pool house that was already plumbed for water, including hot water.
 Hot water is a plus and almost a necessity if you intend on using this shower a lot.

 Continue Reading . . .

-Prior to starting the project, take the time and effort to thoroughly inspect the site, materials available, budget and come up with a planed approach.
+Prior to starting the project, take the time and effort to thoroughly inspect the site, materials available, and budget and come up with a planned approach.